BSO

 The view out the front door of the Haymarket Cafe.

-A wreath made of CD's.
+A wreath made of CD's on a music store.

 This picture by S.P.
 Sullivan shows the Dickinson Estate in Amherst as it appeared during the snowstorm early this morning.